Eamonbaloun/PC-Beginners-Guide/README.md

 # Beginner's Guide to Building a Gaming PC

 Hey!
-So you're new to building your own gaming computer?
-Don't worry—I've got you!
-This guide is created specifically for you.
-Building a PC may seem daunting at first, but with the right assistance, you'll have your dream gaming setup operational in no time.
+So you are new to building your own gaming computer?
+Don't worry, I got you!
+This guide was created specifically for you.
+Building a PC may appear daunting at first, but with the right assistance, you'll have the perfect gaming setup operational in no time.
+This guide focuses on mistakes I've made over the years that caused me to have to buy twice, and I want to make sure others don't have the same problem, so this guide is written from a value point of view, doing everything possible to get the most for your dollars.

 ## Why Build Your Own Gaming PC?